Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Stuart Bramley commented;

 "Given the story here I am not surprised the Coroner was so critical; nor that other patients seen by the consultant gynaecologist involved have been re-examined by other doctors.
 Not examining a woman with these symptoms, and automatically dismissing cancer as a possible diagnosis, was shocking enough - but this was only a few years after a routine smear had identified abnormal cervical cells.
 No matter what action is taken now it cannot bring Ms McGregor-Sims back but at least the steps outlined should make this hospital a safer one.
-But it is terrible that someone had to die in order for those changes to be effected".
+But it is terrible that someone had to die for those changes to be effected".

 How we can help